 Shakshouka (Simply Cook)

 Baked pasta with sausage & kale (Simply Cook)

 Homemade pizza night (making pizza dough in the breadmaker)

 If you’re looking for meal planning inspiration then be sure to read my meal planning tips.
 Also, check out my meal planning with mince post.
-I’ve also got a post about making a roast chicken go further.
+I’ve also got a post about how to stretch a whole chicken.